somidad/mlat/csharp/README.md

             ranges[i] = Distance.Euclidean(anchors.Row(i), node);
             ranges_with_error[i] = ranges[i] + 2 * error * (random.NextDouble() - 0.5);
         }
+        // TODO: You need to define search space boundary to prevent UNEXPECTED RESULT
+        // If not, search space boundary is defined as a cube constrained to
+        // minimum and maximum coordinates of x, y, z of anchors
+        // If anchors are in the same plane, i.e., all anchors have the same (similar)
+        // coordinate of at least one axes, you MUST define search space boundary
+        // So, defining search space boundary is all up to you Matrix<double> bounds = new DenseMatrix(2, anchors.ColumnCount);
+        for (int i = 0; i < anchors.ColumnCount; i++)
+        {
+            bounds[0, i] = anchors.Column(i).Minimum();
+            bounds[1, i] = anchors.Column(i).Maximum();
+        }
+        // hard coded minimum height (0 m) of search boundary bounds[0, anchors.ColumnCount - 1] = 0;

         MLAT.GdescentResult gdescent_result = MLAT.mlat(anchors, ranges_with_error);